 And if you’ve enjoyed what you’ve heard, you can download the full editions here…

 You can hear the full version of The Zeitgeist Tapes: Dr. Pod here.

 If you’d like to help support Looks Unfamiliar, why not get one of Tim’s books?
-There’s Can’t Help Thinking About Me, available in paperback here or from the Kindle Store here.
-And all of the others.
-They’re all good.
+If you enjoyed this collection of highlights then you’ll enjoy Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

 © Tim Worthington.

 Please don’t copy this only with more italics and exclamation marks.